AdeOsinloyeJr/AdeEngineering/README.md

 ### 🚀 DevOps & Cloud Engineer

 Welcome to my DevOps & Cloud Engineering Portfolio!
 I’m passionate about designing, automating, and securing cloud infrastructure across AWS, Azure, and GCP.
-This repository highlights hands-on, real-world projects that demonstrate practical skills in infrastructure as code, CI/CD, container orchestration, and cloud security — all focused on building scalable and resilient systems.
+This repository highlights hands-on, real-world projects that demonstrate practical skills in infrastructure as code, CI/CD, container orchestration, and cloud security.
+All focused on building scalable and resilient systems.

 ---